-Develop the Community Hub programme across the City.
+Develop the Community Hub programme across the city.

-Develop opportunities for people to improve their health and wellbeing through culture.
-This will include the 2023 City of Culture programme.
+Increase opportunities for people to improve their health and wellbeing through culture.

 Prioritise streets for people, connecting communities and enabling everyone to lead more active and healthier lives.

 Working with land use planning to ensure all new developments enable connected communities to be developed.